 ‘I guess no matter where, people want the things they like to be praised…’

-As I spoke, the old man turned to me.
+As he spoke, the old man turned to him.

 “So you understand…”

 There was a slight pause before he pointed to a chair.